 Just because it’s not grilling season yet doesn’t mean you can store your propane tanks in your garage until then.
 If the propane tank wasn’t sealed properly or is leaking, a small spark could ignite the air with disastrous results.

 Solution: Propane tanks have been known to burn down homes.
 Don’t store them in your garage.
 If you have nowhere else to store them, you may want to consider not purchasing extra tanks.
+If you’d like to dispose of propane tanks or flammable liquids, consult your county’s guide for disposing of household hazardous waste (HHW).
+Sacramento County offers four dropoff locations.

 Other Ways You Can Keep Your Garage Fire Free